 Sclaroff’s “experience, energy, and extraordinary thoughtfulness make him an outstanding choice to lead CAS,” says Jean Morrison, University provost and chief academic officer.
 His “track record of academic leadership across disciplines, the respect he has earned among colleagues and students, and his long commitment to advancing scholarly excellence within CAS make him exceptionally well suited to oversee the college over the coming year.”

-Morrison plans to meet with CAS faculty at the beginning of the fall semester and will then ask both the CAS Faculty Council and the University Faculty Council to select representatives to serve on a Dean’s Search Advisory Committee, with a goal of having a new dean in place for the start of the 2019–2020 academic year.
+Morrison plans to meet with CAS faculty at the beginning of the semester and will then ask both the CAS Faculty Council and the University Faculty Council to select representatives to serve on a Dean’s Search Advisory Committee, with a goal of having a new dean in place for the start of the 2019–2020 academic year.